South Florida's injured count on us

 Spinal cord injuries can impair your ability to walk and perform otherwise routine activities.
 The most common cause of this type of injury is a car accident.
-When a vehicle strikes you from behind, your body can jolt in multiple directions, causing swelling and pressure to your lower and upper back.
+When a car strikes you from behind, your body can jolt in multiple directions, causing swelling and pressure to your lower and upper back.
 A serious slip and fall also could hurt also injure your spine.
 Falls account for more than 25% of spinal cord injuries, often to those 65 or older.
-Regardless of cause, if another party’s negligence caused your injuries, you need an experienced Davie, Pembroke Pines or Plantation spine injury attorney by your side as you begin the long recovery process.
+Regardless of cause, if another party’s negligence caused your injuries, you need an experienced Plantation spine injury lawyer by your side as you begin the long recovery process.
 Experienced counsel can help protect your rights and hold the negligent responsible, securing monetary compensation for you.

 What are the symptoms?

 The most common sign of a spinal cord injury is loss of motion or movement.
 For example, when you attempt to raise your hands over your head, you might find that you can only go so far.
 Other symptoms of a spinal cord injury may include: